ThomasVan2/Package-Delivery-Application/README.md

 #### Assumptions: ####

-• Each truck can carry a maximum of 16 packages.
+* Each truck has a capacity to carry a maximum of 16 packages.

-• Trucks travel at an average speed of 18 miles per hour.
+* The trucks maintain an average speed of 18 miles per hour during their journey.

-• Trucks have a “infinite amount of gas” with no need to stop.

-• Each driver stays with the same truck as long as that truck is in service.
+* The trucks do not require any refueling during their journey as they have an infinite amount of gas.
+* Each driver is assigned to a specific truck for the entire day.

-• Drivers leave the hub at 8:00 a.m., with the truck loaded, and can return to the hub for packages if needed.
-The day ends when all 40 packages have been delivered.
+* The drivers start their journey at 8:00 a.m. with the truck fully loaded, and they can return to the hub to collect more packages if necessary.
+The day ends when all 40 packages are delivered.

-• Delivery time is instantaneous, i.e., no time passes while at a delivery (that time is factored into the average speed of the trucks).
+* The delivery time is considered to be instantaneous, so the time taken to deliver a package is already factored into the average speed of the trucks.
+* There may be a special note associated with a package, but there is a maximum of one note per package.

-• There is up to one special note for each package. • The wrong delivery address for package #9, Third District Juvenile Court, will be corrected at 10:20 a.m.
+* The incorrect delivery address for package #9, Third District Juvenile Court, will be rectified at 10:20 a.m.
 The correct address is 410 S State St., Salt Lake City, UT 84111.

-• The package ID is unique; there are no collisions.
+* Each package has a unique ID, and there will be no duplication of IDs.

-• No further assumptions exist or are allowed."
+* No additional assumptions are allowed or required.